 Apart from requirements and research interests, there are several methodological requirements and desiderata.
 The QCA is a big trump of our project.
 It sets certain very methodological requirements on the kind of (comparable, diverse qua manifestations of explanans and explanandum) data we need and the kinds of empirical questions to ask.
 These QCA requirements give important direction to our case study set-up.
-Furthermore, there are other considerations, notably on the pragmatic side of the methodology: Which and how much data collection methods activities and investigation are possible, given the time available?
+Furthermore, there are other considerations, notably on the pragmatic side of the methodology: With ard how mith data data mithal are and intimerphical theorem.
 Key methodological considerations are the following: